bitfehler/xs3p/README.md

-which is the result of [one of the examples](examples/address_annotated.xsd "XSD source of the example") that I added specifically to demonstrate the new features of this fork.
+which is the result of [one of the examples](examples/address_annotated.xsd "XSD source of the example") added specifically to demonstrate the new features of this fork.

 Another interesting example is the result for the XML Schema .xsd itself: